Draghi sets out plan to rebuild virus-hit Italy

 On Wednesday, Draghi said it was a time of "intense emotion" personally to take over with Italy in such a "dramatic situation".

-With rising concern about the spread of new variants of coronavirus, which have sparked a series of mini-lockdowns in towns across Italy, Draghi emphasised the importance of speeding up vaccinations.
+With rising concern about the spread of new coronavirus variants, which have sparked a series of mini-lockdowns in towns across Italy, Draghi emphasised the importance of speeding up vaccinations.

-After a strong start in late December, the campaign has slowed, with only 1.3 million people out of a population of 60 million having received the required two doses so far.
+After a strong start in late December, the campaign has slowed, with only 1.3 million people out of a population of 60 million immunised so far.

-And after almost 450,000 people lost their jobs last year, mostly women and young people, Draghi also underscored the importance of protecting all workers -- but said "it would be a mistake" to also save all companies from insolvency.

-Another immediate challenge is drawing up a plan to spend what he has previously called the "extraordinary resources" offered by the EU.
+Another immediate challenge is drawing up a plan to spend what Draghi has previously called the "extraordinary resources" offered by the EU.

 Italy expects to receive more than 200 billion euros ($240 billion) from the EU's post-coronavirus recovery fund, but in return, it is expected to commit to potentially difficult or unpopular reforms.